feliciahsieh/practice/article.md

 Hence, many such systems are designed to shutdown or enter read-only first, where long, manual restoration would be needed instead, to ensure data safety.
 Which is by design a "partial failure".

 And finally...
-Murphy's' law... means that sometimes multiple nodes or segments of your network infrastructure will fail.
+Murphy's law... means that sometimes multiple nodes or segments of your network infrastructure will fail.
 You will face situations where the majority vote is lost.

 # How is a redundancy fixed then?